 Cybercrime Involvement: Organised criminal groups or individuals exploit children and young people due to their computer skills and ability, in order to access networks/data for criminal and financial gain.

 There are a number of signs that may indicate a child is a victim or is vulnerable to being exploited which include;

 - missing from school

 - showing signs of other types of abuse/aggression towards others

-- having low self-esteem, and feelings of isolation, street or fear
+- having low self-esteem, and feelings of isolation, stress, or fear

 - lacking trust in adults and appearing fearful of authorities

 - having poor concentration or excessively tired

 - excessive time online computer/gaming forums